xychong/edgeaimonitoring/README.md

 * Codes to place noise data in pandas data frame and save as csv file
 * Noise data text file downloaded from webserver
 * Noise data in CSV file

+## Part 2 of the Project

+This portion refers to the creation of a software release that executes the TFLite model compiled for the Edge TPU on the Coral Dev Board.
+Click [here](https://github.com/xychong/noise_analyzer) to go to Part 2 of the project